sesartrumpet/cs386-pennypilot/Reports/Deliverable6.md

 ### **Code Quality**

-To ensure a high standard of code quality, our team followed these practices:

-* Used consistent naming conventions for variables and functions
-* Separated logic into controllers and GUI classes for modularity
-* Reviewed every pull request through GitHub before merging
-* Used docstrings for all functions and classes
-* Applied design patterns: Singleton (DatabaseConnector), Observer (Model updates views)
-* Avoided code duplication and followed DRY principles
+To ensure a high standard of code quality, our team adopted several best practices.
+We maintained consistent naming conventions for all variables and functions to improve readability and reduce confusion.
+Our architecture separated logic into controllers and GUI classes, enhancing modularity and maintainability.
+Every pull request was thoroughly reviewed on GitHub before merging to catch potential issues early.
+We documented all functions and classes using docstrings, which promoted clarity and ease of understanding.
+Additionally, we applied relevant design patterns such as Singleton for the DatabaseConnector and Observer to ensure that model updates triggered view changes appropriately.
+We also avoided code duplication by adhering to the DRY (Don't Repeat Yourself) principle.

 ---

 ### **Lessons Learned**

-* Prioritize punctuality for all in-person meetings
-* Validate and test code thoroughly before merging into the main branch
-* Maintain consistent and timely commits to the repository
-* Ensure all team members are familiar with the functionality and structure of the entire codebase
+Through this project, we identified several important takeaways.
+First, punctuality for all in-person meetings is essential for maintaining alignment and team progress.
+Second, it is critical to validate and test code thoroughly before merging into the main branch to prevent errors and ensure reliability.
+Consistent and timely commits help track changes effectively and support better version control.
+Lastly, making sure that every team member is familiar with all aspects of the codebase ensures smoother collaboration and allows everyone to contribute more effectively.

 ---